Tutorial Gateway

 Finding Range Using MDX OpeningPeriod Example 2

-In this example we will show you, How to find the Range using OpeningPeriod function.
-The following query will return the Internet Sales amount from January to July Month in Calender Year 2013
+In this example, we show you how to find the Range using the MDX OpeningPeriod function.
+The following query will return the Internet Sales amount from January to July Month in Calendar Year 2013

 SELECT